Esri/arcgis-runtime-toolkit-ios/Documentation/FloorFilter/README.md

 ###Behavior:

 When the Site button is tapped, a prompt opens so the user can select a site and then a facility.
-After selecting a site and facility, a list of levels is displayed on top of the site button.
+After selecting a site and facility, a list of levels is displayed either above or below the site button.

 ### Usage